 - Include with application five (5) letters of reference (3 personal and 2 professional).
 Instructions for reference letters are included on the application.

-- Submit a signed, $10,000 NC Landscape Contractor’s Surety Compliance Bond, or an Irrevocable Letter of Credit from a financial institution with this application.
+- Submit an original, signed $10,000 NC Landscape Contractor’s Surety Compliance Bond, or an Irrevocable Letter of Credit from a financial institution with the application.
 Follow this link for more information: Surety Bond Requirement

 - Once the Board has notified the applicant that he/she has passed the exam, the applicant will submit a licensing fee to become officially licensed.